Sarah Winchester: Superstition and madness

-In 1908, the first mention of angry spirits haunting Winchester appeared in the San Francisco Examiner with rumors she was considering selling Llanada Villa.
-These stories spread to encapsulate all her properties.
+In 1908, the first mention of angry spirits haunting Winchester appeared in the San Francisco Examiner with rumors that she was considering selling Llanada Villa.
+These stories spread to include all her properties.
 The rumors stated that if she sold any, she believed she would die, and there were hints she was involved with the occult.
 Despite these rumors, Winchester sold one of her Atherton homes.

 Incorrect rumors spread about Winchester's houseboat, stating that she purchased the boat after the earthquake for fear of a biblical flood.
 This is incorrect since she purchased the houseboat two years prior to the earthquake because they were popular at the time.

 The rumors painted her as mentally unstable, filled with superstition, guilt and fear.

 Fred Larsen, Winchester's chauffeur after Carroll's death, Ted Hansen, an employee's son who grew up at Llanada Villa, Frank Leib, Winchester's lawyer, Miss Henrietta Severs, Winchester's companion of many years, were all people who openly stated that Winchester was not superstitious but was intelligent and kind.
 None of her former employees, servants or relatives ever claimed she was mad or superstitious.

 Mrs. Winchester was a sane and clear headed woman as I have ever known, and she had a better grasp of business and financial affairs than most men.
 The commonly believed supposition that she had hallucinations is all bunk.